We cut our teeth on the Business Model Canvas but found it too

 But then you have 2 canvases.

-Lean Canvas was created by serial entreprenuer, Ash Maurya, who wanted a more practical business planning tool than a Business Plan and a more actionable business modeling tool than a Business Model Canvas.
+The Lean Canvas was created by serial entreprenuer, Ash Maurya, who wanted a more practical business planning tool than a business plan and a more actionable business modeling tool than a Business Model Canvas.

 Creating a better business modeling tool or a better business model canvas was never the point.
 Lean Canvas is part of a bigger Continuous Innovation framework that helps you systematically uncover what customers want and build products they cannot refuse.